-Indonesia court finds president guilty of failing to ensure clean air in capital
+Indonesia president found negligent over Jakarta filthy air

 - Published

-An Indonesian court has found President Joko Widodo and other top officials guilty of negligence in tackling air pollution in and around Jakarta.
+An Indonesian court has ruled that President Joko Widodo and other top officials have been negligent in tackling air pollution in Jakarta.

-In a landmark ruling, the court ordered monitoring stations and other measures to improve air quality in the capital.
+In a landmark decision, the court ordered monitoring stations and other measures to improve the capital's air.

-The lawsuit was filed by Jakarta residents in 2019, the same year an air quality monitor ranked it the worst air-polluted city in the world.
+The lawsuit was filed by residents in 2019, the same year an air quality monitor ranked it the worst air-polluted city in the world.

 The air pollution verdict has since been postponed eight times.